Oscar Wilde

 Wikipedia

 Wilde's parents were Anglo-Irish intellectuals in Dublin.
 In his youth, Wilde learned to speak fluent French and German.
 At university, he read Greats; he demonstrated himself to be an exceptional classicist, first at Trinity College Dublin, then at Magdalen College, Oxford.
-He became associated with the emerging philosophy of aestheticism, led by two of his tutors, Walter Pater and John Ruskin.
+He became associated with the emerging philosophy of aestheticism during this time, led by two of his tutors, Walter Pater and John Ruskin.
 After university, Wilde moved to London into fashionable cultural and social circles.

 Editions